View, Comment on and Object to Planning Applications

 Can I speak at the Planning Committee meeting?

-If you have made a comment or objected to an application which needs to be considered by the Planning Committee, we will write to you with the date of the meeting at which it will be considered.
+If you have made a comment or objected to an application which needs to be considered by the Planning Committee, You will not be notified if the application has to be heard at Planning Committee however, the Agenda is published on the Council’s website 7 days before each meeting.

 Our Public Speaking at the Planning Committee explains in full the process including who to contact to arrange to speak, who can speak, what you can say and how long you can speak for.